 If you have programmed a long sequence of bars, you might sometimes want to play only part of the sequence, and start playing somewhere in the middle of the sequence.

 You can mark the bar from which the playing should start by just tapping the bar.
 BARBARA will show the starting point with a red rectangle.

 In the following picture the dark 4/4 bar is tapped, and that is now the point from which playing will start when the Play button is pressed.

 You must be careful when you start playing in the middle of a sequence of bars.
 For example, in the above case the tempo setting would not be performed, and the tempo would be what happens to be currently in tempo display.

-We can think that the following button creates the 'metronomic music': tick, tock, tock, tock
+We can think that the following button creates the following sound: tick, tock, tock, tock

 By using the last two mentioned buttons it is possible to make rare time signatures.
-For example, you can think that the following piece contains two bars with time signatures 9/4 and 11/4.
+For example, you can think that the following sequence contains two bars with time signatures 9/4 and 11/4.

 By using the grey buttons, it is possible to make almost any kind of time signature.
 If you use the repeat signs, you can repeat the artificial bars that are made with two buttons.
 For example, the following sequence plays four 7/16 bars which are followed by a single 9/16 bar.

 BARBARA maintains lists of sequences of bars.
 By pressing the Lists button, you can find the following lists.